IEB-Richard/spring-boot-learning-notes/chapter5-springboot-mybatis/readme.md

 the annotation `@MapperScan(basePackages= {"com.springboot.chapter5.dao"})` define which packages.

-You can also don't write this configuation class, instead make configuations in application.properties directly.
-Please check on another demo project on this solution.
+You can avoid writting this configuration class.
+There is another solution that you can make the configutation directly in application.properties files.
+Please check on another demo project for details.